How to Take Care of a Soccer Ball

 • Hard brushing

-These methods are too abrasive for the material that a soccer ball is made of, and the last thing you’ll want is to alter the appearance of our ball from a simple wash.
+These methods are too abrasive for the product’s material, and the last thing you’ll want is to alter the appearance of our ball from a simple wash.

 7. Keep it away from harsh detergents and chemicals